-The bioeconomy's market mechanisms work well and interact with the energy system.
-Regulations have been designed based on current sustainability research, social studies, system and socio-economic analyses.
+Partners in the bio-sector must meet incentives that are in line with society's goals where the market mechanisms work well and interact with the energy system.
+Regulations have been designed based on current sustainability research, social studies, system, and socio-economic analyses.

-The programme will run between 2021 and 2025 has a framework of SEK 320 million.
+The programme will run between 2021 and 2027 has a framework of SEK 511 million.

-This is call number 3.
+This is call number 7 within the programme.